 Ta Xua Peak

-Listed as one of the top 10 tallest mountains in Vietnam, Ta Xua is an incredible place for cloud-hunting adventure.
+Listed as one of the top 10 tallest Vietnam mountains, Ta Xua is an incredible place for cloud-hunting adventure.
 This mountain range includes 3 peaks creating a line that looks like the rough back of a dinosaur.
 What makes it one of the most sought-after destinations amongst mountain climbers is perhaps the surreal phenomenon around its mountains: the formation of thick clouds, just like a White Clouds Sea.
-The Instagram- worthy landscapes make it no less than a heaven.
+The Instagram- worthy landscapes make it no less than heaven.

 How to get to Ta Xua Peak